top of page

 I believe in less dependence on begging and more power in bargaining; in the life abundant and enough honest wealth to help make it so--for others as well as myself; in less need for charity and more of it when needed; in being happy myself and playing square with those whose happiness depends upon me.

 The creed was written by E. M. Tiffany, and adopted at the 3rd National Convention of the FFA.
 It was revised at the 38th Convention and the 63rd Convention.
 The Creed serves as a statement of the philosophy and beliefs of the National FFA Organization.
-Freshman FFA members routinely compete in the Creed Recitation Competition which involves memorizing the Creed word for word and answering a series of questions about their own personal feelings about the FFA Creed.task.
+Freshman FFA members routinely compete in the Creed Recitation Competition which involves memorizing the Creed word for word and answering a series of questions about their own personal feelings about the FFA Creed.
+This LDE helps for newer members to understand the philosophy behind the organization and develop their knowledge of agriculture.

 bottom of page